caspervg/DBPFKit/README.md

 - `LoadFile(path)` maps the entire DAT into memory and verifies the 0x60-byte header (version `1.0`, index type `7`).
 - `LoadBuffer(data, size)` accepts an in-memory image (useful in tests).
 - `GetIndex()` returns the parsed index entries (`DBPF::IndexEntry`), each with a `Tgi`, file offset, size, and optional `decompressedSize`.
 - `ReadEntryData(entry)` copies the referenced bytes and automatically runs them through the QFS decompressor when needed.
-If you need raw bytes, test `QFS::Decompressor::IsQFSCompressed` yourself before calling `Decompress`.
+If you need raw bytes, test `QFS::Decompressor::IsQFSCompressed` yourself before calling `Decompress` and handle the returned `ParseExpected` accordingly.
 - Directory metadata is applied automatically when an entry with `DBPF::kDirectoryTgi` exists; the `decompressedSize` field is filled for matching entries.

 ### Convenience lookups